-Often negotiated on behalf of artists by a rights organisation.
+Often negotiated on behalf of artists by a rights organization.

-These grant licensees the permission to sync music with visual elements such as film.
-For a synchronisation license fee.
+These grant licensees permission to sync music with visual elements such as film.
+For a synchronization license fee.

 Owned by the independent artist or record label.

-These give permission for physical or digital copies of the track to be made for a production license fee.
+These permit physical or digital copies of the track to be made for a production license fee.